nnilechie/seneca-housing-platform/README.md

 We are **TEAM X**, a group of six students at Seneca College, and this is our final project for [Your Course/Program Name]: the **Seneca Housing Platform**.
 As a team, we set out to address a challenge that hits close to home for many of us—housing struggles for international students and expatriate professionals in Ontario.
 We’ve seen friends and classmates face the frustration of finding a place to live without a local credit history or references, while landlords hesitate to rent without reliable verification.
 Our platform bridges that gap with **document validation**, **credit assessment**, and **rental mediation services**, creating a trusted ecosystem where newcomers can find housing and property owners feel secure.

-This project isn’t just about meeting a school requirement for us—it’s about making a real difference in Ontario’s housing landscape, one tenant and landlord at a time.
+This project isn’t just about meeting a school requirement for us, it’s about making a real difference in Ontario’s housing landscape, one tenant and landlord at a time.

 ---